George HW Bush Invited Donald Trump To His Funeral Because He Didn’t Want To ‘Stiff’ A Sitting POTUS

 Similarly, when Arizona Senator John McCain died in August, the family of the long-serving Republican, who had publicly clashed with Donald Trump multiple times, very clearly requested that Trump not attend his funeral, as Roll Call reports.

-But for George HW Bush, things are different when a former president dies, even when that former president didn’t always see eye-to-eye with a sitting president.
+But for George HW Bush, things are different when a former president dies, even when that former president didn’t always see eye to eye with a sitting president.

 As for Bush 41’s own relationship with Trump, it was complicated.